meteokid/python-rpn/README_developing.md

 make sure you do the *initial setup*, including compilation, on the machine where the job will be submitted.

-*Note 2*: The compiler is specified in `modelutils`'s dependencies.
+*Note 2*: The compiler is specified as an external dependency in the "`_migdep/DEPENDENCIES.external.*.bndl`" files.
 Compiler options, rules and targets are specified in each components's Makefiles (`*/include/Makefile.local*mk` files).
 See **TODO** below for more details.